schlosstom/GrafHana/README.md

  *  system_availability*.trc

 ## Promtail-ext
 An promtail client outside of HANA where logs and trace file can be copied (GrafHana/promtail-ext/logs/).
-(the promtail config is the same like above but with hhostname **extern"" )
+(the promtail config is the same like above but with hostname **extern** )